Athletic Training Curriculum

 4th Semester: KIN 197D (Practicum in Athletic Training IV) ATSs will be allowed the time continue to build on more advanced cognitive, psychomotor, and affective proficiencies and competencies while engaged in team assignments, clinical rotations, and/or athletic training room coverage.
 Practicum experiences are organized as follows:

-for an individual in their lastpracticum semester as overseen by
+in their lastpracticum semester as overseen by the ACI.

 ATSs are responsible for recognizing, evaluating, and treating maladies.